 Upcoming Event Details

 Multisensory Storytime is back!
-Join us every Friday at 11:00 AM starting March 4th at WTBBL.
+Join us every Friday at 11 AM at WTBBL.
 All children ages 0-5 and their caregivers are welcome to attend.

 Come laugh, read, sing, dance, and play!
-All storytimes are held in the WTBBL Orrico Children’s Room at 2021 9th Avenue, Seattle WA 98121.
+All storytimes are held in the WTBBL Meeting Room at 2021 9th Avenue, Seattle WA 98121.
 Free parking is available in the attached WTBBL garage.
 A short craft will follow each storytime.

-Families and their young children who are blind or visually impaired are invited to attend "PIP" Playgroups each 2nd Monday of the month at 11 AM.
-Playgroups are presented by King County B-3 Vision Services and will have activities to explore learning without vision.
-For more information or to RSVP, contact Marian at email@example.com or (206) 615-1253.
+Families and their young children who are blind or visually impaired were invited to attend "PIP" Playgroups each 2nd Monday of the month at 11 AM.
+Playgroups were presented by King County B-3 Vision Services and will have activities to explore learning without vision.
+For more information, contact Erin at firstname.lastname@example.org or (206) 615-1253.

 2017 Washington Braille Challenge

-Join us for the 2017 Washington Braille Challenge on Saturday, February 18 from 9 AM - 4 PM at WTBBL.
+The 2017 Washington Braille Challenge was held on Saturday, February 18 from 9 AM - 4 PM at WTBBL.
 The Braille Challenge is an academic competition for students in grades 1-12 that encourages braille literacy in a fun and competitive environment.
-For more information, contact Marian at firstname.lastname@example.org or (206) 615-1253.
+The 2018 Challenge will be held in March.
+For more information, contact Erin at email@example.com or (206) 615-1253.

 Challenge Air Fly Day

-Join us for a fun day of airplane rides and activities on Saturday, July 23 at the Paine Field Airport!
-This event is open to all youth with disabilities under the age of 18.
-A parent or guardian is required to ride with each participant.
-One sibling or friend is allowed.
-Pre-registration is required!
-To learn how to register, email email@example.com or call (206) 615-1253!
+We had such a fun day of airplane rides and activities on Saturday, July 23, 2017 at the Paine Field Airport!
+This event was open to all youth with disabilities under the age of 18, with a parent or guardian present.

 Dog Day at WTBBL

-Join us on Sunday, May 1 from 2-4 PM at WTBBL's downtown location for this special event.
-"For Your Eyes Only", a Guide Dogs for the Blind Puppy Club, will be presenting about the guide dog lifestyle and the Canine Buddy Program.
+On Sunday, May 1, 2017 from 2-4 PM, WTBBL held quite the special event.
+"For Your Eyes Only", a Guide Dogs for the Blind Puppy Club, presented about the guide dog lifestyle and the Canine Buddy Program.

-Youth will have the chance to interact with guide dog puppies and working guides!
-Refreshments, crafts, and games will be available.
-This event is open to all youth 18 and under and their families.
+Youth had the chance to interact with guide dog puppies and working guides!
+Refreshments, crafts, and games were available.
+This event was open to all youth 18 and under and their families.

 Teen Tech Week Adapted Gaming Lab

-Join us on Saturday, March 12 from 2-5 PM at WTBBL.
-Thanks to the generosity of YALSA and Best Buy, WTBBL will be hosting a drop-in gaming lab for teens ages 13-18.
-Come have fun will braille board games, braille card games, giant jenga, Legos, audio games, and more!
-Pizza will be provided.
-RSVP to Marian Mays: firstname.lastname@example.org or (206) 615-1253 by Friday, March 11th.
+Thanks to the generosity of YALSA and Best Buy, WTBBL was able to host a drop-in gaming lab for teens ages 13-18 on Saturday, March 12, 2017.
+We had so much fun will braille board games, braille card games, giant jenga, Legos, audio games, and more!
+For more information about the Adapted Gaming Lab, please contact Erin at firstname.lastname@example.org or (206) 615-1253.

 2014 Experience Art Competition, Exhibition, & Reception

-- All entries will be showcased in a special gallery at the library, and all participants will receive a recognition prize.
-Special Awards include the Director’s Award and Audience Favorite!
+WTBBL invited all youth patrons to create a work of art for entry into the WTBBL Art Competition and Exhibition!
+We had art of multiple styles and sizes, from our talented patrons age 5-18.
+All entries were showcased in a special gallery at the library, and all participants received a recognition prize.
+Special Awards included the Director’s Award and Audience Favorite!